TUM-FAF/FAF-121-Luchianenco-Filip/WP/README.md

 ### Installing required gtkmm packages

-In my Laboratory works I use gtkmm, here is how you can install the dependencies in order to be able to compile the projects
+In my Laboratory works I use gtkmm, here is a short introduction about gtkmm and how you can install the dependencies in order to be able to compile the projects

 gtkmm is the official C++ interface for the GUI library GTK+.
 Highlights include typesafe callbacks, and a comprehensive set of widgets that are easily extensible via inheritance.